microsoft/vscode-wiki/Roadmap.md

 - [ ] Green threads DAP support

 ### Testing
-- [ ] :runner: Provide testing support and help the ecosystem to move over.
+- [x] Provide testing support and help the ecosystem to move over.
 - [ ] :runner: Ensure Testing support scales for mono repos
 - [ ] Explore code coverage support

 ### Terminal
-- [ ] :runner: Investigate how to persist local terminal sessions across window reloads and application restarts.
+- [x] Investigate how to persist local terminal sessions across window reloads and application restarts.
-- [ ] :runner: Investigate improved shell/profile selector (see Windows Terminal for inspiration)
+- [x] Investigate improved shell/profile selector (see Windows Terminal for inspiration)
-- [ ] :runner: Use tabs instead of the terminal dropdown
+- [x] Use tabs instead of the terminal dropdown
-- [ ] Investigate to "resume" a terminal by deserializing its state rather than replaying raw data events
+- [x] Investigate to "resume" a terminal by deserializing its state rather than replaying raw data events
-- [ ] Investigate to allow terminals in the editor area
+- [x] Investigate to allow terminals in the editor area
 - [ ] :runner: Provide ongoing improvements to [`xterm.js`](https://github.com/xtermjs/xterm.js) for performance, stability, and maintainability
 - [ ] Explore intellisense-inspired CLI help support in the terminal